InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/agile-innersource-dojo.md

 ## Context

 A dojo is a didactic participatory practice group, predicated on traditional martial arts dojo practices.
 It creates opportunities for participants to learn by doing (embodied learning), under supervision and guidance of others who have prior experience.
-The InnerSource Dojo is designed for organizations aiming to harness the power of InnerSource to increase potentials for transformation and innovation.
+Agile InnerSource Dojos are designed for organizations aiming to harness the power of InnerSource to increase potentials for transformation and innovation.
 This setting brings individuals from various backgrounds, expertise and roles to collaboratively work on shared goals, ensuring the learning journeys remain relevant, beneficial and peer supported.

 ## Forces

+* **Lack of Awareness**: Many Agile practioners are unware of InnerSource methodologies and vice versa.
 * **Diversity of Participants**: The Dojo involves individuals with different backgrounds, expertise and expectations.
 * **Need for Safe Spaces**: Participants must feel safe to share their insights and challenges.
 * **Continuous Engagement**: Ongoing participation is crucial for maintaining the Dojo's momentum and impact.